websanco/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    java -classpath .:* -DwikiPageId={wiki-page-id} WikiPage_GET_ById
    ```

-   Since the page was deleted in the preceding step, it should return the following message.
+   Since the page was deleted in the preceding step, you see the following message.

    ```bash
    {